firecmsco/firecms/website/docs/custom_previews.md

 You can build your preview as a React component that takes [PreviewComponentProps](api/interfaces/previewcomponentprops.md) as props.

-`PreviewComponentProps` has 2 generic types: the first one is the type of the property, such as `string` or `boolean` and the second one (optional) is the type for any custom props you would like to pass to the preview, just like done when defining custom fields.
+`PreviewComponentProps` has two generic types: the first one is the type of the property, such as `string` or `boolean` and the second one (optional) is the type for any custom props you would like to pass to the preview, just like done when defining custom fields.